Conducting a Website Accessibility Audit

-Today, the web development team at Drudesk explores what a website accessibility audit is and explains how to check your platform for compliance with WCAG.
+Today, the website support team at Drudesk explores what a website accessibility audit is and explains how to check your platform for compliance with WCAG.

 What is accessibility audit?